KennethJLai8/alameda-web-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+#Swagger API

+Open the alameda-backend project in Visual Studio.
+After running the project, a Swagger API service should start up.

 ## Description

 This project is meant to replicate a word search program similar to pressing CTRL-F. Enter the sentence that you would like to search on the first page.